danielperna84/hahomematic/.github/ISSUE_TEMPLATE/bug_report.md

 Make sure you are running the latest version of the custom_component (and Home Assistant) before reporting an issue.

+ENSURE that your Backend (CCU/Homegear/...) is working as expected and connected devices are controllable.

 **custom_component version (if applicable):**
 1.x.x